gdraheim/docker-systemctl-replacement/README.md

 # docker systemctl replacement

 This script may be used to overwrite "/usr/bin/systemctl".
-It will execute the systemctl commands without systemd!
+It will execute the systemctl commands without SystemD!

 This is used to test deployment of services with a docker container as the target host.
 Just as on a real machine you